Artillery: Smoothbores

-Shells, explosive-filled fused projectiles, were also developed in the 17th century.
+Shells, explosive-filled fused projectiles, were in use by the 15th century.
 The development of specialized pieces—shipboard artillery, howitzers and mortars—was also begun in this period.
 More esoteric designs, like the multi-barrel ribauldequin (known as "organ guns"), were also produced.

 The 1650 book by Kazimierz Siemienowicz Artis Magnae Artilleriae pars prima was one of the most important contemporary publications on the subject of artillery.
 For over two centuries this work was used in Europe as a basic artillery manual.

 One of the most significant effects of artillery during this period was however somewhat more indirect—by easily reducing to rubble any medieval-type fortification or city wall (some which had stood since Roman times), it abolished millennia of siege-warfare strategies and styles of fortification building.
 This led, among other things, to a frenzy of new bastion-style fortifications to be built all over Europe and in its colonies, but also had a strong integrating effect on emerging nation-states, as kings were able to use their newfound artillery superiority to force any local dukes or lords to submit to their will, setting the stage for the absolutist kingdoms to come.

-Modern rocket artillery can trace its heritage back to the Mysorean rockets of India.
+Modern rocket artillery can trace its heritage back to the Mysorean rockets of Mysore.
 Their first recorded use was in 1780 during the battles of the Second, Third and Fourth Mysore Wars.
 The wars fought between the British East India Company and the Kingdom of Mysore in India made use of the rockets as a weapon.
-In the Battle of Pollilur, the Siege of Seringapatam (1792) and in Battle of Seringapatam in 1799 these rockets were used with considerable effect against the British."
+In the Battle of Pollilur, the Siege of Seringapatam (1792) and in Battle of Seringapatam in 1799, these rockets were used with considerable effect against the British.
 After the wars, several Mysore rockets were sent to England, but experiments with heavier payloads were unsuccessful.
 In 1804 William Congreve, considering the Mysorian rockets to have too short a range (less than 1,000 yards) developed rockets in numerous sizes with ranges up to 3,000 yards and eventually utilizing iron casing as the Congreve rocket which were used effectively during the Napoleonic Wars and the War of 1812.